 Plane View Restaurant - Serves breakfast and lunch seven days a week year round, inside the Martha’s Vineyard airport.
 Beer and wine available with the purchase of food.

-When most travelers think about visiting the island, they mostly consider a trip between April and October, but we are here to remind you of the gorgeous season that is winter on Martha’s Vineyard!
+When most travelers think about visiting the Island, they mostly consider a trip between April and October, but we are here to remind you of the gorgeous season that is winter on Martha’s Vineyard!
 Sure, it’s colder than those other months, but we're actually warmer than the rest of New England in the winter (and slightly cooler in the summer than the mainland!)
-The winter is the perfect time to settle into a cozy accommodation, book interesting activities, and dine at some of the best year-round restaurants the island has to offer.
-Plus, the island underneath a soft, pillowy blanket of snow is a beautiful sight to see!
+The winter is the perfect time to settle into a cozy accommodation, explore our beautiful trails and outdoor attractions, and dine in or take out from some of our beloved year-round restaurants.
+Plus, the Island underneath a soft, pillowy blanket of snow is a beautiful sight to see!

-One of the best things about planning a winter getaway to MV is that you’ll get the island mostly all to yourself, along with the locals.
-The population reduces to about 17,000 islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.
+One of the best things about planning a winter getaway to MV is that you’ll get the Island mostly all to yourself, along with the locals.
+The population reduces to about 20,000 Islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.

-Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your ravel bucket list:
+Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your travel bucket list:

 1. Book a cozy accommodation in or close to town, to make it easy to get around in the snow.
-Some of our favorite inns include the Nobnocket in Vineyard Haven, the Hob Knob in Edgartown, the Beach Plum in Menemsha, or the Dockside Inn in Oak Bluffs.
+Some of our favorite inns include the Nobnocket and Mansion House in Vineyard Haven, and the Oak Bluffs Inn in (you guessed it!)
+Oak Bluffs.

 2. Look at what your inn or hotel has to offer, and see if you can take advantage of any of the offerings.
-Do they offer in room massages, breakfast in bed, or private chef dinners?
-Book those so you get to enjoy the most of what they have to offer.
+Do they offer on-location dining, breakfast in bed, or safe, personalized experiences?
+Be sure to ask your host how they can help you make the most of your stay.

-4. Plan some outdoor activities to get some fresh air and explore the island.
-Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more.
-The island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
+4. Plan some outdoor activities to get some fresh air and explore the Island.
+Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more outdoor adventures.
+The Island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
+Don't forget to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.

-For those looking for a relaxed vacation, planning a visit to the island in the winter months is ideal.
+For those looking for a relaxed vacation, and a quiet place to enjoy peace and tranquility, planning a visit to the Island in the winter months is ideal.
 It’s also a great time for budget conscious travelers, as hotel rates are at their lowest, restaurants run winter specials all season long, and shops have endless sale racks.
 It’s a great way to get to know and explore the island, meet the locals, and embrace the island in all it’s snowy glory.

-For more off season inspiration, check out the following links:
+For more year round visiting tips check out the following links:

 What to Do on Martha’s Vineyard in the Off-Season by We Are Not Martha